angela-ser/hyno-whatsapp-bot-md/README.md

-### HYNO WhatsApp MD user bot
+### HyNO WhatsApp MD user bot

 ### Setup

-1. Click [SCAN](https://levanter.up.railway.app/md) and scan QR through Whatsapp Linked Devices Option in Your whatsapp App.
+1. Click [SCAN](https://replit.com/@HyNO-BOT/HyNO-MD-SCANNER) and scan QR through Whatsapp Linked Devices Option in Your whatsapp App.
 2. You will get a session id in whatsapp, copy id only.
 3. If You don't have a account in [Heroku](https://signup.heroku.com/), Create a account.
 4. Click [FORK](https://github.com/paht-test-91/hyno-whatsapp-bot-md/fork)